I have a very bad feeling about the impact of the war in Iran on Ukraine - Zelenskyy

 Details

 Zelenskyy urged US President Donald Trump to meet with Keir Starmer to find common ground after Trump's repeated criticism of Starmer.
-At the time, the American leader reproached the British Prime Minister and most NATO member countries for not providing the US with the expected assistance during the military operation against Iran.
+At the time, the American leader reproached the British Prime Minister and most NATO member countries for not providing the United States with the expected assistance during the military operation against Iran.

 At the same time, Starmer insisted that Britain should not be drawn into a wider war.